JustinBack/lago-php-client/docs/Api/BillableMetricsApi.md

 findBillableMetric($code): \LagoClient\Model\BillableMetric
 ```

-Find billable metric by code
+Retrieve a billable metric

-Return a single billable metric
+This endpoint retrieves an existing billable metric that represents a pricing component of your application.
+The billable metric is identified by its unique code.

 ### Example